regisf/virtualenvwrapper-powershell/README.md

 * `lsvirtualenv` (alias: Get-VirtualEnvs) : List all Virtual environments
 * `mkvirtualenv` (alias: New-VirtualEnv) : Ceate a new virtual environment
 * `rmvirtualenv` (alias: Remove-VirtualEnv) : Remove an existing virtual environment
-* `Workon`: Activate an existing virtual environment
+* `workon`: Activate an existing virtual environment
+* `Get-VirtualEnvsVersion`: to display the current version.

 ### Create a virtual environment